developmentseed/sahel-response/_posts/0001-01-01-regional-fews-operations-livelihoodzones.md

 source: FEWS NET
 license: Public Domain
 updated: 3/28/12
-description: This layer depicts the dekadal (10-day) rainfall estimate (RFE) based on RFE 2.0 algorithm and interpolation method produced by National Oceanic and Atmospheric Administration's (NOAA) Climate Prediction Center.
-Daily rainfall estimates are summed to produce dekadal totals.
-Additional information about RFE 2.0 can be found on the [African Rainfall Estimates data page](http://www.cpc.ncep.noaa.gov/products/fews/rfe.shtml).
+description: This layer depicts the livelihood zones in the Sahel region.
+It shows  homogenous zones within which people share broadly the same pattern of livelihood, including options for obtaining food and income and market opportunities.
+Additional information can be found on the [Livelihoods data page](http://www.fews.net/pages/livelihoods-products.aspx?b=n).
 downloads:
     - type: shapefile
       link: http://dl.dropbox.com/u/72717685/fewsnet-livelihoods-sahel.zip